Garden Greenhouses: Greenhouse Growing Tips

 PREPARING FOR WINTER – PART 1

-After a summer of cornicopia bliss, we should now be looking once again to amending/changing our tired soil.
+After a summer of cornucopia bliss, we should now be looking once again to amending/changing our tired soil.
 If the goal is to produce throughout winter, the nutrients in the soil will need replenishing before planting the cooler weather crops.

 If you have not changed the soil at all within the last year, you might want to dig around in various parts of the bed and look at the quality.
 A large amount of root matter often gets left in the soil between harvests and this drains heavy amounts of nutrients in order to be broken down.

-I would try and take out as much as a third in the worst spots and then put in a good layer of green organic compost and or bagged animal manure.
+It is best to try and take out as much as a third in the worst spots and then put in a good layer of green organic compost and or bagged animal manure.
 Then put a layer of top soil and finish off with potting soil if you are going to plant directly in the beds.
 This provides a perfect start for seeds and the layer of compost will release nitrogen into the rest of the soil every time it is watered.

 Weekly Hint #7